dzerihun/Potential-Challenges-to-Demographic-Bonus-Nigeria/README.md

 - Nigeria - World Bank Gender Data Portal. (n.d.).
 [Link](https://genderdata.worldbank.org/countries/nigeria)
 - World Bank Open Data. (n.d.).
 [Link](https://data.worldbank.org/indicator/SP.POP.TOTL?locations=NG)
 - World population prospects - population division (no date) United Nations.
 United Nations.
 [Link](https://population.un.org/wpp/)

----

-Is there anything specific you’d like to add or adjust in this README?

-By the way, would you like me to remember that you're creating GitHub repositories for your papers?
-This could help streamline future tasks.